Oladeji1997/Digital-Payments-Transaction-Analysis-Dashboard/README.md

 Analyze digital payment transactions to uncover trends in customer behavior, transaction performance, and operational efficiency, with a focus on supporting financial reporting and data-driven decision-making.

 ## 🧹 Data Preparation
-Data preprocessing was performed using Google Colab to ensure clean, structured, and analysis-ready data before visualization in Power BI.
+Data preprocessing was performed using Google Colab to ensure clean, structured, and analysis-ready data before writing queries and visualization in Power BI.
 - Loaded raw dataset into Google Colab for preprocessing and exploration
 - Handled missing values and removed duplicate transaction records
 - Standardized categorical variables (transaction type, status, device type, network type)